 Five years ago I took a step back and now work in the capacity of Supervisor of Pupil Services: this conscious decision was based on the needs of my family, affording me more time at home with my own children.
 In these five years, I also returned to private consultation to support parents as they navigate the challenges of raising unique children, and I became a Registered Yoga Teacher.

-Founding Unplugged Us has been the culmination of two decades of work with children and parents, I am excited about the work we have ahead as a community of like-minded parents!
+After over two decades of work with children and parents, I am excited about the work we have ahead as a community of like-minded parents!